krisphackathon/hackathon-2025/data/summaries/2024-q2-alphabet-earnings-release.md

   <details>
     <summary>Source</summary>

-    filename: 2024-q2-alphabet-earnings-release.pdf
+    filename: document

     page: 2

-    quote: On July 23, 2024, Alphabet announced a cash dividend of $0.20 per share that will be paid on September 16, 2024
+    quote: Alphabet announced a cash dividend of $0.20 per share that will be paid on September 16, 2024

   </details>

 Q: What was the total amount of dividends paid during the quarter?
-A: $2,466 million
+A: $2,466
   <details>
     <summary>Source</summary>

-    filename: 2024-q2-alphabet-earnings-release.pdf
+    filename: document

     page: 6

-    quote: Dividend payments 0 (2,466)
+    quote: Dividend payments (2,466)

   </details>

 Q: What was the total value of shares repurchased during the quarter?
-A: $15,684 million
+A: $15,684
   <details>
     <summary>Source</summary>

-    filename: 2024-q2-alphabet-earnings-release.pdf
+    filename: document

     page: 6

-    quote: Repurchases of stock (14,969) (15,684)
+    quote: Repurchases of stock (15,684)

   </details>